LordDashMe/knowledge/DevOps/Continuous Integration/Jenkins/Test Automation PHP and Coveralls.md

 ## Setup Jenkins

-Create a "Folder" in Jenkins and name it related to your project name.
+- Create a "Folder" in Jenkins and name it related to your project name.

-After creation of folder above you need to CD to that folder.
+- After creation of folder above you need to CD to that folder.

-Inside the project folder you create you need to create a "Freestyle Project" this free style project will name related to the branch of you repository ex. master.
+- Inside the project folder you create you need to create a "Freestyle Project" this free style project will name related to the branch of you repository ex. master.

-After creating freestyle project the configuration will show.
+- After creating freestyle project the configuration will show.

-    Configuration:
+- Configuration:

   - Source Code Management:

     - Type: GIT

-            - Repositories.
+    - Repositories:

       - URL.

       - Credentials.

     - Branches to build.

     - Build Triggers:

       - Check the "Build when a change is pushed to Bitbucket".

 - Build:

     ```text
     ~/bin/composer install
     vendor/bin/phpunit
     ```
 For the case you use Coveralls to show the code coverage after phpunit execute.

     Configuration: